austinphp/docker-git-php-composer/README.md

 - deployer

-A different Dockerfile is included for Xenial becaue of chromium support in Focal has changed.
+A different Dockerfile is included for Bionic and Xenial because of chromium support in Focal has changed.
 You can no longer install the "chromium-browser" package using apt-get, so we use an alternative approach and install chromium binaries via composer.

 You can find the list of tags below.